aristanetworks/avd/ansible_collections/arista/avd/docs/getting-started/avd-aap.md

     ![Survey enable](../_media/getting-started/aap-avd/survey-enabled.png)

-### Running the Template with CVP
+### Running the Template with CV

-Below is an example of the playbook we are leveraging to build and deploy our configurations with CVP.
+Below is an example of the playbook we are leveraging to build and deploy our configurations with CV.

 ```yaml
 ---